 I really like the all-black deck, although the paint pretty easily comes off.

-The foam griptape is a nice addition in my opinion.
+The foam griptape is a nice addition.
 Not only do I think the design of it is cool, but I think it feels nice while riding.

-I love the fact that there’s a kicktail, I’m used to riding boards with kicktails, so I felt right at home.
+I love the fact that there’s a kicktail, since I’m used to riding boards with kicktails.
 Although using a kicktail on a 22-pound board definitely takes time to get used to and I wouldn’t say it’s super functional.
 It works, but it’s challenging.

 The Challenger comes with 105mm Cloud Wheels, which reminds me a lot of the MBS all-terrain wheels.
 I mean, they’re pretty much identical if you have them side by side.
-I don’t ride in a super rough environment but parts also aren’t always smooth, so that treaded pattern is nice to have.
+I don’t ride in a super rough environment but parts also aren’t always smooth, so a large treaded wheel is nice to have.

 As far as wheelbite goes, I only experienced it when I was going under 4mphs and I pushed the board to the absolute max.
 Originally I was bummed about this, but I don’t think it’s that big of a deal for two reasons…

 - You’re never gonna experience it in normal riding conditions.
 I never got it unless I was really searching for it.